-M2D micro gyro stabilized drone gimbal can easily be mounted on Quad/multi copters and platforms like the DJI Phantom UAV, The M2D Mounts
+M2D micro gyro stabilized drone thermal camera gimbal can easily be mounted on Quad/multi copters and platforms like the DJI Phantom UAV, The M2D Mounts

 to all DJI UAV’s and All commercial and custom drones.
-The M2D micro mini, rugged EOIR gimbal is also ideal for short, mid, and long range zoom remote sensing applications on fixed wing and rotary aircrafts.
+The M2D drone thermal camera is a rugged EO-IR gimbal thats also ideal for short, mid, and long range zoom remote sensing applications on fixed wing and rotary aircrafts.

 These are the sensors that detect light in many different spectra, and enable unmanned vehicles to see.
 Electro-optical Infrared EOIR payloads are the sensors